albertwidi/go-project-example/README.md

-# Project Design
+# Go Project Example

-This is an example for Go project design.
+This is an example for Go project.

-The design is based on layered design, which contains several layers and components.
+The motivaition of this project is for me to learn and implement my ideas into a project.
+While share the project to the open-source community, so I can learn from the community and help the community by providing a Go project example.

 ## Designing Project For Industrial Programming